ThatCoolCoder/screenlight/README.md

     - consider using immer or something idk or just reducers
     - not pass slide around just the name. that seems to be the react way
     - it forgets last used
-    - clicking on preset that it already is makes it null out but poorly
 - a few more inbuilt presets
 - add screenshot to readme
 - favicon